jaredlim54/winfo2022/README.md

 The start code is provided by https://github.com/info441-au22/express-starter

-The splitting pdf into single pages code was from https://shreevatsa.net/pdf-unspread/#
+The splitting a 2-page book scanned pdf into single pages code was from https://shreevatsa.net/pdf-unspread/#